sindhuy30/flask-welcome-app/README.md

 It's a clean and minimal Flask starter with form handling, template rendering, and PureCSS styling—ideal for quick prototyping or learning.

+Welcome Flask App is a minimal, production-ready Flask starter template designed for rapid development, educational use, or small-scale web applications.
+It features clean architecture, basic form handling, template rendering, and PureCSS integration for lightweight styling.

 ## Quick start

 ```bash